sr4136/stepmania-theme-steve-default-5.1/readme.md

 Steve
 -----------
 Copied this theme & modified it.
+See the video for the final output: https://i.imgur.com/krVmsyZ.mp4

 Introduction
 -----------